maurofr/RL-principled-reward-structures/README.md

 ### Leveraging momentum

-Finally we show this play where the bot gets the 100 boost and uses it to gain momentum, reach supersonic speed and score a goal due to having much more momentum than the opponent.
+Finally we show this play where the bot gets the 100 boost and uses it to gain momentum, reach supersonic speed and use that to out-speed the opponent and clearly win a fifty for a goal.

 ![Momentum play](https://github.com/maurofr/RL-principled-reward-structures/blob/main/Clips/momentum_long_shot.gif)